CAAPIM/Xamarin-MAS-Foundation/README.md

 ```

-## Get Started Using the Xamarin Mobile SDK
+## Get Started and Documentation

 The best way to get the lastest Xamarin Mobile SDK libraries is to use the NuGet dependency manager, which is embedded in Visual Studio.

 To add the libraries and set up your project, see:
 - [Android Xamarin Guide](https://github.com/CAAPIM/Xamarin-MAS-Foundation/blob/DocEdits/Guides/Android/ANDROID_GUIDES.md)
 - [iOS Xamarin Guide](https://github.com/CAAPIM/Xamarin-MAS-Foundation/blob/DocEdits/Guides/iOS/IOS_GUIDES.md)

 If you do not have Visual Studio, go to: [Get NuGet Packages](https://www.nuget.org/packages), and search for: **MASFoundation.Xamarin**.

 ## API Reference
 - [Android Xamarin API Reference](http://mas.ca.com//xamarin-android/1.6.10/sdk/)
 - [iOS Xamarin API Reference](http://mas.ca.com//xamarin-ios/1.6.10/sdk/)

-## Pre-release Agreement
+## License

-Copyright (c) 2018 CA. All rights reserved.
+Copyright (c) 2016 CA. All rights reserved.

-This software is provided under the terms of CA’s Pre-Release Agreement.
-See the [AGREEMENT][agreement-link] file for details.
-This software is for evaluation purposes only and currently not supported by CA.
+This software may be modified and distributed under the terms
+of the MIT license.
+See the [LICENSE][license-link] file for details.

+ [license-link]: /LICENSE
  [mag]: https://docops.ca.com/mag
  [mas.ca.com]: http://mas.ca.com/
  [docs]: http://mas.ca.com/docs/